uwetom/media-production-worksheets/wk18-more-vr/index.md

 The cube will now be able to detect if the user interacts with it but we have to add a script and tell it what we want to do.

-- Create a new Script and add 3 public functions which we can call when the user hovers, selects activate the cube.
+- Create a new Script and add 2 public functions which we can call when the user hovers and selects the cube

 ```c#
 public void hoverEnter()